OccLE: Label-Efficient 3D Semantic Occupancy Prediction: Experiment

 \subsubsection{The Semantic Branch}

 To evaluate the extractor and pseudo label in the semantic branch, for comparison, we adopt ESPNetv2 \cite{mehta2019espnetv2} and MobileNet \cite{howard2017mobilenets} as ${{{\cal G}_{s2d}}}$, employ 1-layer and 2-layer versions of sparse UNet3D as ${{{\cal G}_{s3d}}}$, and train using unaligned pseudo labels.
-As depicted in Table \ref{table3}, 2D extractors designed for edge device suffer a notable performance degradation, whereas our method achieves the highest mIoU(${{\bf{s}}}$) while retaining remaining lightweight.
-Increasing the depth of the sparse UNet3D architecture improves mIoU(${{\bf{S}}}$) without substantially increasing computational cost.
-Moreover, aligned pseudo labels yield a significant mIoU gain by providing supervision for unaligned classes.
+As depicted in Table \ref{table4}, 2D extractors designed for edge device exhibit a clear drop in performance, whereas our method achieves the highest mIoU(${{\bf{s}}}$) while remaining lightweight.
+Deeper sparse UNet3D architectures improves mIoU(${{\bf{S}}}$) without substantially increasing computational cost.
+Aligned pseudo labels significantly improve mIoU by offering supervision for unaligned classes.
+We also evaluate the effect of the semantic alignment design and semantic noise on the overall OccLE performance in Appendix D.5 Part 1.